oreinecke/couchgis/README.md

 - "Text" itself may be used to check if the pattern is matched by any of the fields.
 Because I for instance can hardly remember where a particular info had been placed.
-- Where it says "Funktion" it actually means _eerily modified javascript expression_.
+- Where it says "Funktion" it actually means _eerily modified JavaScript expression_.
 I give some examples using the document from the top:

 ```javascript